Frequently Asked Questions - Funerals

 Where can we have the ceremony?

-You can have it almost anywhere – in a chapel, in the comfort of your own home, either indoors or outside.
-Talk to your funeral director or to your local council about your options.
+You can have it almost anywhere – in a hired venue, a surf club, a chapel, in your own home, indoors or out.
+Talk to me about your options.

 How long should the ceremony last?